DavideOlivieri/progetto/README.md

 Through the APIs derived from the TM Developer page, accessible through the Discovery API address, we get the metadata.\
 The program will have to evaluate only the events located in USA and Canada. \
 They are available through our application:
-- filtering of events, foreseen in USA and / or Canada, through the selection of one or more States, followed by the production of statistics relating to the State or States chosen.
+- filtering of events, foreseen in USA and / or Canada, through the selection of one or two States, followed by the production of statistics relating to the State or States chosen.
-- filtering of events, foreseen in USA and / or Canada, through the selection of one or more genres, followed by the production of statistics relating to the chosen genre or genres.
+- filtering of events, foreseen in USA and / or Canada, through the selection of one or two genres, followed by the production of statistics relating to the chosen genre or genres.

 <div id='id-section2'/>